 An adult root knot nematode will create a gelatinous mass on the root system of a plant and lay its eggs into it.
 Up to a thousand eggs can be laid by one adult.
 During this embryonic stage, the nematode will go from embryo completely through the first juvenile phase.

 Once the embryo has become a first-stage juvenile, it will begin to eat the egg it is encapsulated in.
 By the time it has consumed its egg and some of the gelatin around it to encounter soil, it has become a second stage juvenile.

-This is when the root knot nematode begins to pose a danger to the plants.
+This is when the root knot nematode problem begins to pose a danger to host plants.
 Second-stage juveniles will eat their way into the root.
 Their chewing and migration through the root causes root galls, which are bulbous masses that the plant forms while trying to heal its root system.

 In time, the second stage juvenile will take up residence inside one of these galls.
 It will undergo its third and fourth juvenile stages inside the root knot or gall, moulting and developing until it emerges as an adult and begins the cycle anew.